philou/philou.github.com/source/_posts/2011-10-20-rspec-messes-up-stubs-and-expectations.markdown

   2.times { @car.move }
 end
 ```

-<p /> I am using rspec 1.3.0.
+I am using rspec 1.3.0.
 Did you fall into the same issues ?
-Is this fixed in rspec 2 ?</p>
+Is this fixed in rspec 2 ?